Code-Institute-Submissions/zone031-test/README.md

 * Nav-bar: works across the pages and I haven't been able to find any issues clicking my way around.

-### Known Bugs

-* Nav-item-dropdown is always 1px smaller than the other nav-items.
-If I change the px value to match the other nav-items then the other nav-items change 1px up in size.
-I currently have no idea how to address this and suspect that it is some kind of bootstrap issue.
-Googling for a way to resolve the issue has been unfruitful.

 ### HTML-validation (w3)

 #### Index: